Nisanit

 Nisanit (נִיסָנִית) was the largest Israeli settlement in the northern tip of the Gaza Strip in a mini-settlement bloc including Elei Sinai and Dugit.
 While Nisanit was under the municipal authority of the Hof Aza Regional Council it was not physically in the Gush Katif bloc where the bulk of the 'Gush Katif' settlements were located.
+During the Gaza war, the site came under full operational control of the Israel Defense Forces and is currently used as a military outpost.

 History

 The village was established as a Nahal military outpost in 1980 and demilitarized when turned over for civilian residential purposes in 1984 to 15 pioneer families.
-In 1993, its status was changed to 'urban community'.
+In 1993, its status was changed to "urban community".
 Nisanit also served as a satellite municipal branch of the regional council for the three northern Gaza Strip settlements.
 The name of the town is the Hebrew translation of the hawksbeard flower which is widespread in the area's sand dunes in spring.

-Nisanit, which numbered about 300 families (around 900 people), was one of the few 'mixed' Gush Katif settlements with Orthodox and non-religious Jews living together.
+Nisanit, which numbered about 300 families (around 900 people), was one of the few "mixed" Gaza Strip settlements with Orthodox and non-religious Jews living together.